 Operated by the Spanish Ministry of Education, Culture and Sport, the Cultural Ambassadors program recruits and places native English & French speakers from the U.S. & Canada as assistant language teachers in elementary and secondary schools throughout Spain.

 The program, which is also known as the North American Language and Culture Assistants Program- or the auxiliares de conversación (“conversation assistants”) in Spanish, recruits up to 2,500 Americans & Canadians to teach English (and in the case of some Canadians, French) in Spain each year.
 Participants in this program will receive the appropriate work visa to work as an English teacher.

 This type of visa is very uncommon for non-EU English teachers to receive in Spain as you need an employer to sponsor you in order to obtain one.
 The majority of private language schools will not be willing to sponsor their English teachers as it is quite an expensive and long process.
 Work visas are only typically given to those teachers working in public schools through the Ministry of Education program or international schools.

 A working holiday visa is a permit that allows people with certain nationalities to legally work, and sometimes study, in certain countries around the world.
 Working holiday visas typically have restrictions and requirements, such as age limits (typically between 18 and 30 or 35), the need to prove one has sufficient funds, and more.

 Take a look at International TEFL Academy’s Working Holiday Visa Holiday Chart to see if you qualify (Americans do not).
-As of October, 2016, citizens of Australia, New Zealand and Canada may be eligible to work in Spain on a working holiday visa.
+Citizens of Australia, New Zealand and Canada may be eligible to work in Spain on a working holiday visa.
 Please contact the Spanish consulate in your country to learn more about applying for a working holiday visa.

 General information about work permits throughout the EU can be found at: http://europa.eu/youreurope/citizens/index_en.htm